zanderdenning/LoFloat/README.md

-LoFloat is a library for simulating varying precision and length floating point formats
+LoFloat is a library for simulating varying precision and length floating point formats.

+This project is funded by an STTR grant with University of California, Berkeley and Arith Inc.